unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 Factory Objects
 *********************************************

-*Factories* are important elements of the ``mitiq`` library.

-A ``Factory`` class is a self-contained representation of an error mitigation method.
+A ``Factory`` object is a self-contained representation of an error mitigation method.

-This representation not just hardware-agnostic, it is even *quantum-agnostic*, in the sense that it mainly deals with classical data: the classical input and the classical output of a noisy computation.
-Nonetheless, a factory object can easily interact with a quantum system via its ``self.run`` method which is the only interface between the *"classical world"* of a factory and the *"quantum world"* of a circuit.
+This representation is not just hardware-agnostic, it is even *quantum-agnostic*, in the sense that it mainly deals with classical data: the classical input and the classical output of a noisy computation.
+Nonetheless, a ``Factory`` can easily interact with a quantum system via its ``self.run`` method which is the only interface between the "classical world" of a factory and the "quantum world" of a circuit.

 Specific classes derived from the abstract class ``Factory``, like ``LinearFactory``, ``RichardsonFactory``, etc., represent different zero-noise extrapolation methods.